This article was updated on 05/30/20.

-Seal wind and water entry points: If you feel comfortable on a ladder and on your roof, secure your shingles with roofing cement.
+Seal wind and water entry points: If you feel comfortable on a ladder and on your roof, secure any loose shingles with roofing cement.
+If one comes loose the wind can create a "zipper effect", taking more with it.
 Additionally, caulk any holes through which phone and cable lines enter your home.

 Reinforce windows and doors: Purchase and install impact-resistant shutters on all windows and glass doors.
 These are the most expensive items on the list, but theyre well worth it.

 Upgrade your garage door: Purchase and install a new impact-resistant garage door by adding twice as many steel struts and stronger tracks.

 Close your doors for good: Fortify double doors with at least three hinges and a 1 inch long deadbolt.
 Doors that open outward are typically safer in a storm.

 Prep your yard: Remove lawn furniture, lawn ornaments, and planters.
 Trim tree branches and shrubs that could act as projectiles in high winds.